 - Nelmer Moses Hill, Oct.
 17, 1932-Oct.
 25, 1983

-By 1950, he and Francis had divorced.
-Moses started living with daughter Tempie Mae Hill Price, and her husband William Godwin, in Wilson.
+In 1938, he and Francis separated and they divorced in the early 1940s.
+Moses started living with daughter Tempie Mae Hill Price, and her husband William Godwin Price, in Wilson.
+After the divorce.
+Carolyn kept the house and farm.
+Son Ras ran the farm for his mama.

-Moses died at 82 on Nov.
+Moses died of cancer at 82 on Nov.
 3, 1977, at Wilson Memorial Hospital in Wilson County.

 According to his death certificate, the cause of death was Coronary atherosclerosis, acute pulmonary edema and COPD.